FAQs - Conflict of Interest

 - What if I am a new employee in a designated position?

 A: The State of California’s Political Reform Act of 1974, (Gov. Code, § 81000, et seq.), (the "Act"), prohibits public officials from participating in governmental decisions when personal financial interests may be affected by those decisions.
 The Act requires that all government employees and officials disqualify themselves from participating in a governmental decision when a financial conflict of interest is present.

 A: All CSU employees are public officials subject to the Act.
 However, certain designated positions are identified in the CSU Conflict of Interest Code (COI).
-This designation requires employees appointed to these positions to annually file a Statement of Economic Interests, Conflict of Interest Form 700: Statement of Economic Interests and complete ethics training every two years.
+This designation requires employees appointed to these positions to annually file a Statement of Economic Interests, Form 700: 2015/2016 Statement of Economic Interests (.pdf) and complete ethics training every two years.

 A: Personal Finances

 A personal financial interest extends beyond the public employee’s own finances or investments.
 A public employee has a personal financial interest in a university decision if it is reasonably foreseeable that the decision will have a material financial effect on the employee, a member of his or her immediate family, in any one of the five economic interests.
 Gov’t Code § 87103.